emanwel1996/betzualizer/README.md

-# betzualize
+# betzualizer

-A visualizer for Betza's funny notation.
+A visualizer for Betza's funny notation

+---

+Credits to @Lykrast for the idea